-How to get your story ideas across for beginners and non artists
+How to get your story ideas across as a beginner or non-artist

-For myself, I often feel that my own drawing ability is below that of my peers and that can sometimes cripple my work output or even hurt communication with others.
+I often feel my own drawing ability is less than that of my peers and, sometimes, that can cripple my work output or hurt my communication with others.

-I get past this speed bump in productivity by educating myself on the things I can improve and I try to focus on the number one objective we should have as storytellers:
+I get beyond this speed bump in productivity by educating myself on the things I can improve and trying to focus on the No. 1 goal we should have as storytellers:

 CLARITY

-Usually, my finished comic work is done by other artists that I supply with thumbnails (or storyboards) of what I want them to create for the final product.
-These thumbnails are often crude, small and far from attractive.
-But the important thing is that these thumbnails get the job done.
+Usually, my finished comic-book work is done by other artists that I supply with thumbnails (or storyboards) of what I want them to create for the final product.
+These thumbnails are often crude, small, and far from attractive, but they get the job done.

-Here’s an example of a typical thumbnail I would give to an artist to create a finished comic page from:
+Here’s an example of a typical thumbnail I would give to an artist to create a finished comic-book page from:

-Considering all of the panels contained in the page, the drawings are much smaller than a typical storyboard.
-So how do I get enough detail in there to achieve clarity?
+The drawings are much smaller than a typical comic-book page, or storyboards, so how do I get enough detail in there to achieve clarity?

 The answer is I forego the details!

 If you notice in the second and third panels, I’ve actually labeled some of the drawing.
-To the right of the steps of the building, you’ll notice the letters ESU, that stands for the name of the school.
+To the right of the steps of the building, you’ll notice the letters ESU– the name of the school.
 In the third panel, I’ve labeled all the characters, instead of trying to draw them.
-Simple and effective, that equals clarity.
+Each of these choices is simple and effective, and that equals clarity.

 Here’s another example: